 Brownfields pose both perceived and real threats to the health, safety and economic future of many communities.
 These sites often come with lingering legal, regulatory and site control challenges on top of the underlying environmental hurdles and can become major roadblocks to economic development.
 Economic developers, policy makers and real estate professional from all sizes of communities are encouraged to attend to explore the financing tools available to projects as small as a gas station clean-up to larger adaptive reuse case studies of major legacy site contamination sites.

-This course qualifies for the CDFA Training Institute's Development Finance Certified Professional (DFCP) Program.
-Start down the road to personal and professional advancement today.
+It qualifies for the CDFA Training Institute's Development Finance Certified Professional (DFCP) Program.
+Participants may register for one, two, or three courses during CDFA Summer School.
+Complete three courses, and you will have fulfilled half of the requirements for the DFCP Program.
+Join us in Minneapolis, and start down the road to personal and professional advancement today.

 |By attending, you will: